heathhenley/heathhenley.github.io/content/posts/how-does-s63-enc-format-work.md

 identifier, so that the data server can license the data to the specific users / specific installations.
 We know that each approved OEM has an `M_ID` and `M_KEY` assigned by the IHO.
-Next, the OEM generating this installation specific identifier is the first step in the process real process.
+Next, the OEM generating this installation specific identifier is the first step in the real process.

 As mentioned, the install specific identifier is called the Hardware ID, and each OEM has their own process for generating it.
-They could come from serial numbers of be random, etc, they just need to be unique.
+They could come from serial numbers of some piece of hardware, be randomly generated, etc, they just need to be unique.
 It's not meant to be shared with the user in raw format.
 This is a five character string of hexadecimal characters, and it's recommended that it is not generated sequentially.

-For example, a valid hardware id "A79AB" - this is the one used in the S-63 docs as an example.
+For example, a valid hardware id is "A79AB" - this is the one used in the S-63 docs as an example.

 What's our goal now?
 We want to find a way to give the data server the hardware id (`HW_ID`) for a specific installation.
-They can then use that to encrypt the key that they used to encrypt the S-57 data, and send the key back to the user.
+They can then use that to encrypt the key that they used to encrypt the cell of S-57 data, and send the cell key back to the user.
-Then the user can use the same hardware id to decrypt the key, and then use that key to decrypt the S-57 data!
+Then the user can use the same hardware id to decrypt the cell key, and then use that cell key to decrypt the S-57 data that they have licensed!

 But how do we get the hardware id to the data server in a secure way?
 We don't want to just send it and risk it being intercepted, corrupted, or tampered